+A well-fitting regression model results in predicted values close to the observed data values.
 The mean model, which uses the mean for every predicted value, generally would be used if there were no useful predictor variables.
 The fit of a proposed regression model should therefore be better than the fit of the mean model.
+But how do you measure that model fit?

 SST measures how far the data are from the mean, and SSE measures how far the data are from the model’s predicted values.
 Different combinations of these two values provide different information about how the regression model compares to the mean model.